LogicIQ/pvc-chonker/README.md

 ![PVC Chonker](https://raw.githubusercontent.com/LogicIQ/pvc-chonker/main/docs/images/pvc-chonker.webp)

-> **ALPHA RELEASE** - This project is under active development and not ready for production use.
-APIs may change significantly.

 A cloud-agnostic Kubernetes operator for automatic PVC expansion.
 Works with any CSI-compatible storage without external dependencies.

 🌐 **[Visit Project Page](https://logiciq.ca/pvc-chonker)**